 Get ready to live stream on YouTube

 Get set!
-Once your pre-production is set, see which type of live stream production option is right for you and get tips on how to make your production a success.
+Once your preparation is set, see which live stream option is right for you and get tips to make it.

 Explore options for going live

-You can go live anywhere at any time from your mobile device, or you can host a live stream from your desktop in two ways: Stream now and Events.
-Use this chart to help you see which format and setup is best for you.
+You can go live anywhere from your mobile device, or you can host a live stream from your computer.
+Use this chart to help you see which format and setup would be best for you.

 Great for Streaming on-the-go Easy webcam streams

 Reproducible live streams that require a one-time setup

 Highly customizable live streams

 Programming format Quick and easy Quick and easy Produced Tentpole Complexity of setup Low Low Medium/High High